jing-library/r-text-mining/episodes/02-preprocessing-data.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

-- Clean the example documents with the package `tidytext`
+- Preprocess the example documents with the package `tidytext`
-- Calculate the word frequencies in the example documents
+- Calculate the word frequencies of the example documents
 - Visualize the word frequencies

 ::::::::::::::::::::::::::::::::::::::::::::::::